The purpose of death

 Forgiveness and Redemption - Sooner or later, whether during life or after death, we all must take responsibility for our past actions and forgive others for theirs.
 If you've hurt someone, even in the distant past, apologize to that person and try to make amends in whatever way is appropriate.
 If you're unable to do this, or if contact from you would not be welcome by the other person, talk about your feelings with a trusted friend or counselor.
 Or seek redemption in a way that's meaningful to you.
 For example, you might take a vow, do penance or go on a spiritual pilgrimage.
 When performed sincerely, in the spirit of repentance, these are powerful demonstrations of responsibility within your own psyche.
 When you've completed one of these rituals, you've stepped into a river and out onto the other side, a changed person.

 Love - Love is not simply an emotion.
 It is the underlying power that sustains the universe and enlivens the soul.
 The true breadth and depth of love is infinite and can never be fully known or understood.
 On the Earth plane, there are two competing forces; fear and love.
 If we pay attention to our day to day choices, we can see which of these forces is behind our actions.
-The purpose of this exercise is not to be judgmental or hard on ourselves.
-It's simply a way to cultivate the conscious habit of choosing love over fear, as often as we can.
+The purpose of this exercise is not to judge ourselves, but simply to cultivate the conscious habit of choosing love, as often as we can.
 Over time, this habit will deepen our understanding of love and after we cross over, will quicken our transition to the spiritual plane.
 In other words, love is the spiritual current, which leads us home to the spiritual plane.
 If we are familiar with the love inside of us, we will easily ride that current back to the spiritual plane after we cross over.
 But if we've lost touch with that current, it will be more difficult to get back.
 This is the essential teaching of the great spiritual masters of the Earth plane.